jiayuehua/blog/_posts/2020-12-14-no-raw-loops-you-say.md

 Is there a "classic STL" version of this algorithm?
 I don't think so, because it's really just a numeric operation: it takes in _one_ number (not a collection of elements), and it produces _one_ number (not a collection).
-I think `IMP3` is the best solution, not just because its codegen is better, but because it most clearly explains the problem being solved.
+I think `IMP3` is the best solution, not just because its codegen is better, but because it most clearly explains what it's doing.
 The closest I can get to a "classic STL" solution would be, like,

     // IMP6